Cake Mix Cookies – A Box of Cake Mix Makes Different Kinds of Cookies!

 Start with a yellow cake mix.
 Add a package of chocolate chips to the dough and fold in.

-Use a spice cake mix and once they are cooled frost with cream cheese frosting.
+Use a spice cake mix or pumpkin spice cake mix, and once they are cooled frost with cream cheese frosting.

 Almond Butter Cookies